Anthony Doerr

-Anthony Doerr (born October 27, 1973) is an American author of novels and short stories.
+Anthony Doerr is an American author of novels and short stories.
 He gained widespread recognition for his 2014 novel All the Light We Cannot See, which won the Pulitzer Prize for Fiction.

 Early life and education

-Raised in Cleveland, Ohio, Doerr attended the nearby University School, graduating in 1991.
-He then majored in history at Bowdoin College in Brunswick, Maine, graduating in 1995.
-He earned an MFA from Bowling Green State University.
+Doerr grew up in Cleveland, Ohio, He attended University School in Hunting Valley, an eastern Cleveland suburb, graduating in 1991.
+He majored in history at Bowdoin College in Brunswick, Maine southwest of Augusta, graduating in 1995.
+He earned an MFA from Bowling Green State University in Bowling Green.

 Career

 Doerr's first book was a collection of short stories called The Shell Collector (2002).
-Many of the stories take place in countries within Africa and New Zealand, where he has worked and lived.
 His first novel, About Grace, was released in 2004.
 His memoir, Four Seasons in Rome, was published in 2007, and his second collection of short stories, Memory Wall, was published in 2010.
+Doerr's second novel, All the Light We Cannot See, is set in occupied France during World War II and was published in 2014.
+He laboriously worked on writing it for a decade in his downtown Boise office.